If I want to sell my house in Peoria IL, how much will it cost?

 Importance of knowing what your closing costs will be

-Many people ask us the question, "how much will it cost to sell my house?"
+Many people ask us the question, "how much will it cost to sell a house in Peoria IL?"
 There are many costs involved in selling a house and knowing these costs upfront will make the experience much more enjoyable because you know what to expect.
 Knowing your closing costs will help you determine how much profit you can expect from the sale of your home so you know how much you can spend on another house should you be looking to buy another home.
 Knowing your closing costs will also allow you be able to make a quick decision when you get an offer on your home.
 Without knowing your closing costs, how can you determine what an acceptable sales price will be?

 Home Seller Closing Costs Calculator

 Find out what your closing costs will be using our Home Seller Costs Calculator.
 We built this calculator and it is specific to selling costs in the Peoria IL area.
 This will allow you to find out what your net will be should you decide to sell a house in Peoria IL.
 You will need to know the 1) selling price 2) amount owed on mortgage (if applicable) 3) closing date 4) Realtor’s commission and 5) annual property taxes.
 Once these numbers are entered, the calculator will automatically figure the rest of the closing costs.
 This is an estimate and many of these numbers are pro-rated from the closing date.

 *Real estate taxes for the current year are prorated from January 1 through the closing date.
 If you don’t know your annual taxes, you can go to http://propertytax.peoriacounty.org/.
 Type in your address.
 Click on Search and then make sure the correct year is showing.
 You may need to change the year to two years ago depending on time of year.
 Last year’s taxes will not be on website until at least May of this year.